HelmholtzAI-Consultants-Munich/XAI-Tutorials/README.md

 git clone --branch ECCB-2024 https://github.com/HelmholtzAI-Consultants-Munich/XAI-Tutorials.git
 ```

+## Code of Conduct

+Participants are expected to follow our code of conduct.
+In order to have a nice and collaborative environment, please follow these rules:

+- respect the others
+- turn camera on (if possible)
+- mic turned off unless you want to speak/ask questions
+- raise your hand to ask question or type them in the chat.

+If you have any issues that you don’t want to share, send a private message to one of the mentors.

 ## Contributions

 Comments and input are very welcome!
 If you have a suggestion or think something should be changed, please open an issue or submit a pull request.

+All content is publicly available under the Creative Commons Attribution License: https://creativecommons.org/licenses/by/4.0/